How your small business can meaningfully support the LGBTQ+ community

-Society has come a long way in accepting and promoting the rights of LGBTQ+ individuals.
+Society has come a long way in accepting LGBTQ+ people since 1969.
 Still, that doesn’t mean the challenges of this community are a thing of the past.
-Those in the LGBTQ+ community face discrimination and additional hurdles on their paths to business success and personal happiness.

-As part of Invoice2go’s mission of creating a global and inclusive community, we want to share our support for the LGBTQ+ business community.
-We’re committed to helping all small business owners to reach their full potential.
+As part of the mission of Invoice2go, a Bill.com company, to create a global and inclusive community, we want to share our support for the LGBTQ+ business community.
+We’re committed to helping all small business owners reach their full potential.

 1. Take a hardline stance on LGBTQ+ discrimination

-Businesses that support LGBT rights need to practice what they preach, and this starts with adopting a zero-tolerance policy for discrimination – whether from employees or customers.
+Businesses that support LGBTQ+ equality need to practice what they preach, and this starts with adopting a zero-tolerance policy for discrimination – whether from employees or customers.
 Your written policies can spell out the type of behavior you expect and what you will not tolerate – and establish clear penalties for discriminatory behavior.

 If you truly support diversity and inclusion, your decision is easy.
-Penalize employees that discriminate and ask abusive customers to take their business elsewhere.
+Penalize employees who discriminate, and ask abusive customers to take their business elsewhere.

 2. Use your voice and platform to support the LGBTQ+ community

 As a business owner, you have a position of influence in your community.
-Additionally, your core values can help build a unique business brand that establishes stronger customer relationships.
+Additionally, your core values can help build a business brand that prioritizes equity and inclusivity.

 3. Create an inclusive environment for employees and customers

 Diversity has become a buzzword for many companies recently.
-However, your policies and practices can make it more than just a catchphrase.
-How can you achieve this?
+However, your policies and practices can make it more than just a catchphrase and go toward creating real workplace equality.
+But how?

-Start by adopting diverse hiring practices.
-When you advertise open positions in your organization, make it clear that your business welcomes applicants from all communities, including LGBTQ+.
+Start by adopting diverse hiring practices across your entire organization, including upper management.
+When you advertise open positions in your organization, make it clear that your business welcomes applicants from all communities, including the LGBTQ+ community.

-Additionally, instead of expecting everyone to follow unwritten rules of acceptance and support, create written policies that make your stance clear – that you have a zero-tolerance policy for discrimination.
+Additionally, instead of expecting everyone to follow unwritten rules of acceptance and support, create written policies that make your stance clear – that you have a zero-tolerance policy for homophobia, transphobia, and any other forms of discrimination.

 4. Adopt a gender-neutral mentality

 There are other simple gender-neutral changes you can use to make your language more inclusive.
-For example, you can say “partner” instead of “husband” or “wife.”
+For example, swap brother” or “sister” for “sibling,” and “waiter” or “waitress” for “server.”

 5. Cross-promote with local LGBTQ+ companies

 Joining an online community like Gayborhood can open doors to new business opportunities.
-You can also follow the example of other businesses by signing a pledge that your business is LGBTQ+ friendly.
+You can also sign a pledge that your business supports LGBTQ+ equality.
 You could even create your own pledge and encourage other local businesses to join if such a thing doesn’t yet exist in your area.
-If you are an LGBTQ+ business owner yourself, consider applying for LGBT-owned business certification from the NGLCC.
+If you’re an LGBTQ+ business owner yourself, consider applying for LGBTQ+-owned business certification from the National LGBT Chamber of Commerce.